mithleshjs/knex-nest/README.md

 ## Pagination

 The pagination functionality has been rewritten as a separate utility as Knex plugin API was not stable.
 Pagination utility supports both `offset` and `cursor` based pagination.
+You can learn how it was designed from <a href="https://mithle.sh/the-pagination-dilemma-offset-vs-cursor-part-1/" target="blank">here.</a>

 - ### Offset Pagination